freya022/BotCommands-Website/docs/setup/getting-started.md

 Now you've been able to start the framework, all your services (such as `Config` for the moment) should be loaded, but you must now have a way to start JDA, implementing `JDAService` will let you start the bot in a convenient place.

+Implementing `JDAService` guarantees that your bot will connect at the right time, and provides a way for the framework to check missing intents and missing cache flags before your bot even starts.

+!!! warning "Spring properties"

+    If you use Spring, you will need to set gateway intents and cache flags in your environment, using `jda.intents` and `jda.cache-flags` respectively.

 === "Kotlin"

     ```kotlin